codeclimate/codeclimate-rubocop/config/contents/style/combinable_loops.md

-This cop checks for places where multiple consecutive loops over the same data can be combined into a single loop.
+Checks for places where multiple consecutive loops over the same data can be combined into a single loop.
 It is very likely that combining them will make the code more efficient and more concise.